login

 Sandwiched between steel and concrete office towers is an ornate, enchanted little shop known as Mr. Magorium's Wonder Emporium.
 Inside, the store is literally alive with magical toys and mysterious rooms full of trains, bouncing balls and other interactive playthings.

-The business is run by Mr. Magorium (Dustin Hoffman), an eccentric, wildly-coiffed senior who lives in an upstairs' apartment with a pet zebra.
-Under this proprietor's watchful eye the merchandise wakes up every morning to the ring of the cash register.
+The business is run by Mr. Magorium (Dustin Hoffman), an eccentric, wildly-coiffed senior who lives in an upstairs apartment with a pet zebra.
+Under this proprietor’s watchful eye the merchandise awakens every morning to the ring of the cash register.
 The shop is a bright spot not only for neighborhood families but also for a shy, young boy (Zach Mills) who spends his extra time working behind the counter.

 Before going, however, Mr. Magorium hires an accountant to put in order centuries of receipts and sort out his affairs.
 Armed with a briefcase, Henry Weston (Jason Bateman) arrives at the storefront on a busy afternoon without an ounce of humor in his bones.
 He is even more somber when he finds the stacks and stacks of paperwork packed in the backroom office.
 Hunkering down to root through the dusty old papers, he's unresponsive to Molly's jokes and is oblivious to the enchantment happening all around him.

-While this story is full of kites, finger paint and animated toys, the script, more than engaging kids, may speak to adults who've shelved their youthful dreams.
+While this story is full of kites, finger paint and animated toys that should engage kids, the script may speak more to adults who’ve shelved their youthful dreams.
 The gentle pace of the movie may also lose viewers used to nerve-jarring cartoons or rapid-fire video games.
-Still, for those willing to settle in for a quiet but engaging thinker, the Emporium offers playful advice on rekindling a childlike enthusiasm for life and believing in the possibilities within every person.
+Still, for those willing to settle in for a quiet but engaging magical tale, the Emporium offers playful advice on rekindling a childlike enthusiasm for life and believing in the possibilities within every person.

 Although this movie takes place in a toy store, in many ways it is an adult story about regaining childhood dreams and believing in oneself.
 Moving at a gentle pace, the film has few content issues aside from a brief mild profanity and some moments of peril in the toy store.
 The biggest concern for parents may be the discussion of impending death and the idea of reincarnation.